Ole Miss riot of 1962: Aftermath

 Two civilians were killed during the riots: French journalist Paul Guihard, on assignment for Agence France-Presse, who was found behind the Lyceum building with a gunshot wound to the back; and 23-year-old Ray Gunter, a white jukebox repairman who had visited the campus out of curiosity.
 (Note: According to historian William Doyle, "It was a sheer miracle that scores, if not hundreds, of Americans were not slaughtered that night.")
 Gunter was found with a bullet wound in his forehead.
 Law enforcement officials described these as execution-style killings.
 They were likely not killed by stray fire from federal officers: the FBI found that the killing bullets matched none of the 450 examined guns belonging to the marshals, border patrolmen, or federal prison guards.
 However, personal weapons of agents who quit their respective services after the riot were not examined.

 The day after the riot, Barnett called the DOJ and made a final offer: the state of Mississippi would foot the bill if Meredith enrolled at any other university in the country; this offer was refused.
 On October 1, 1962, Meredith became the first African American student to be enrolled at the University of Mississippi, and attended his first class, in American Colonial History.
 His admission marked the first integration of a public educational facility in Mississippi.
 Following rumors of dynamite in Baxter Hall, an October 31 search by troops and campus police discovered a grenade, gasoline, and a .22-calibre rifle, among other weapons.
 Racist agitation continued on the campus, with the state attorney general calling for students to not fraternize with the "intruder" Meredith.
 There were continued threats on Meredith's life: the FBI was informed that the KKK planned to lynch Meredith when military security was eased.
 At this time, there were still hundreds of troops guarding Meredith 24 hours a day.
-In order to appease the local sensitivities, 4,000 black soldiers were removed under Robert Kennedy's secret orders.
+In order to appease local sensitivities, 4,000 black soldiers were removed under Robert Kennedy's secret orders.
 Meredith decried the move.